NanoString nCounter Max

 - Versatility: it can work with difficult samples.
 A wide range of sample types and quality are suitable to be analysed with this technology.
 It is possible to obtain good results from FFPE samples or directly from cell lysates (without previous RNA extraction).

 - Multiplexing: you can analyse hundreds of targets (up to 800) in a single tube.
+Possibility of using pre-designed panels or building custom panels with the targets of interest.

 - Simple data analysis: data output is generated in csv format.
 Data can be easly exported and analysed with third party software packages.